jamesocoder/myProjects/docker/vite_ts/README.md

 $response.Content
 ```

 This will print "secretValue" to the terminal, which the backend reads from the secrets file mounted by Docker compose.
+Note that the Powershell commands will create variables that will persist in the instance, `$headers` and `$response`.

 ## How to run